March 21, 2013 (Updated: May 4, 2023)

 This should just go without saying, but it doesn’t.
 Sites try to play the system to get high search results without and sacrifice content.
 Creating helpful or interesting copy, visuals or video will keep people on your site longer and get them sharing.
 While this seems like common sense, Google dedicated two whole pages to it in its SEO basics guide.

-There you have it, 22 ways to boost your search rank.
+There you have it.
+These 22 ways can help you boost your search rankings and drive more traffic.
 Now get out there and optimize!